JashanDhami/fifi-financial-coach/README.md

 **FiFi: Turning Data into Dollars, One Smart Insight at a Time** 💰✨

-For questions or support, reach out to our team or check out the [FiFi Assistant](https://fifi-app.com/help) for instant help!
+For questions or support, reach out to our team or check out the [FiFi Assistant](https://fifi-app.com/help) for instant help! # fifi-financial-coach